-They felt moulded to my feet in a way that was kind of surprising.
-The only information I provided to the company was my shoe size, but once the Durants were fully worked in, they came to feel like they were custom-made for the unique contours of my feet.
+But the Durants fit true right out of the gate, and once they were fully worked in, they came to feel like they were custom-made for the unique contours of my feet.

 Overall, I honestly can’t say enough about the Beckett Simonon Durants.

 They look great, they’ve settled into a surprisingly high level of comfort, and the quality of the construction (combined with their durability thus far) makes me feel confident that they’ll continue to hold up for years to come.